 Our Learning Challenges are shaped by our curriculum drivers and are based around the following questions:

 - Who am I and who do I want to be?

 - How have people left their mark on our world and how have these changes affected us?

 - How can I have a positive impact on my world/our world by making a positive change to the environment and/or people who live there?

 This approach enables our children to make meaningful contributions to society.
 It also provides opportunities to apply content from one subject into other subjects.
 In this way, we increase the amount of times we can cover and repeat concepts in other subjects and contexts to develop children's depth of knowledge and understanding, whilst harnessing and building upon every child’s personal development and growth.

 We assess the impact of our curriculum in terms of providing a successful, happy, inclusive, nurturing and enriched education for our children.
 We measure this through pupils' achievements and progress from their relative starting points.
-Our activity passports also keep a log of memorable experiences to help us ensure our children have received a broad and balanced set of experiences and that we have enriched children’s cultural capital to empower them to achieve.
 Through thinking about and answering a variety of learning challenges our children have also gained an insight into their impact on the wider world.
 They have regularly shared and evaluated their learning with each other, parents/carers and the wider community through learning showcases (school-based and external exhibitions, performances, competitions and events) and will have had the opportunity to experience success in a range of fields to know where their light shines brightest.
 They are able to articulate where they need to improve, why and how they will do so, enabling them to continue to grow and flourish.